It Takes a Thief / The Challenge (1960) ****

 A bunch of rising stars making the most of the opportunity include Nigel Stock (The High Bright Sun), Ray Brooks (The Knack, 1965), Tom Bell (Lock Up Your Daughters!, 1969) and Johnny Briggs (The Devil-Ship Pirates, 1964) – all of whom would make bigger career strides in British television through, respective, Owen M.D.
 (1971-1973), Big Deal (1984-1986), Out (1978) and Coronation Street (1974-2006).

-Lewis Gilbert (The 7th Dawn, 1964) directed from a screenplay by Nigel Kneale (Quatermass and the Pit, 1967) and television writer Frank Tilsley based on the Edmund H. North bestseller.
+Lewis Gilbert (The 7th Dawn, 1964) directed from a screenplay by Edmund North (Patton, 1970) and Nigel Kneale (Quatermass and the Pit, 1967) based on Mutiny by Frank Tilsley and completed by his son Vincent Tilsley.
 With a wealth of material, Gilbert proves adept at moving through the gears while not losing sight of the main drama.

 Well worth a watch.